PaimaStudios/paima-game-templates/nft-lvlup/frontend-nft-sale/README.md

 This Frontend NFT Sale App is a simple app to showcase buying NFTs from the previously deployed contract.
 It uses:

 - `tailwindcss` for basic styling
-- `typechain` for types generation to interact with the contract
+- `typechain` for types generation to interact with the contract (generated through Hardhat) through `ethers`
 - `wagmi` for the wallet functionality

 ## Installation